ed-curran/TrustSight/README.md

 any [Trust Establishment Documents](https://identity.foundation/trust-establishment/) that you have imported.

 It's easy to import a trust establishment document.
-Simply open up TrustSight, and in the import tab you will see any trust documents that have been published by the current site you are viewing.
+Simply open up TrustSight, and in the import tab you can see any trust documents that have been published by the current site you are viewing.
 Use it when a site you trust indicates that it has trust documents available.

 Additionally, it's possible to import trust establishment documents manually, by providing either a link to a document or a raw document as json.